Phone: 0161 214 1500

 Property and Private Client

-Daniel is regularly instructed in relation to landlord and tenant disputes (commercial and residential), including dilapidations, disrepair, arrears of rent, breach of terms, forfeiture and lease renewals.
+Daniel is instructed in relation to commercial landlord and tenant disputes, including dilapidations, disrepair, arrears of rent, breach of terms, forfeiture and lease renewals.
 He also provides representation in respect of long leases, including in relation to service charge disputes, the right to manage and general interpretation of leases and covenants.
 Daniel’s broad property practice also extends to boundary disputes, adverse possession, easements and nuisance.

 Daniel has experience of the law of trusts concerning various types of property (real and personal) and he has acted for clients whose trust property has been misappropriated or misapplied by trustees.
 He accepts instructions in relation to the Trustee Acts 1925 and 2000 and the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
 Daniel is well equipped to deal with other areas of equity, including estoppel (particularly proprietary estoppel) and unjust enrichment, together with the various equitable remedies, such as tracing and restitution.

 Daniel is frequently required to provide advice to construction companies, builders, customers, suppliers, architects and project managers concerning construction disputes.
 He is well acquainted with the JCT standard terms and conditions, but also finds himself dealing with basic written contracts or even oral contracts in relation to construction cases.
 In all cases Daniel is able to apply his broad knowledge of contract law to his client’s advantage.
-He provides advocacy services in the Technology and Construction Court.Book BarristerBack to top
+He often attends the Technology and Construction Court.Book BarristerBack to top

 ADR and Mediation